Swim Meets And In-House Swim Events

 (subject to change)

-We use Team Snap to register your athletes for their swim meets.
-You must go to the availability tab on the Team Snap deadline…which is two weeks prior to the swim meet.
-No more registrations will be accepted after this date except with the verbal confirmation from our Head Coach.
+We use Team App to register your athletes for swim meets.
+You must go to the Event & Swim Meet Deadlines section on Team App (which is two weeks prior to the swim meet) and reply “YES” or “NO”.
+A response of “MAYBE” will be considered a “NO”.
+Registrations will not be accepted after the deadline except with verbal confirmation from your Coach.

-There is a place there to leave a memo.
-Please add here if you have specific limitations to your participation.
+Please email your Coach if you have specific limitations to your participation.
 Example: Need to leave by 3 pm because it’s Grandma’s Birthday Party.
-This enables the coaches to pick proper events for your swimmer and the planning of the relays etc which tend to run at the end of the day.
+This enables your Coach to pick proper events for the swimmer and the planning of relays, etc which tend to run at the end of the day.

-If at any time, after the registration closes for each meet that, you know that you cannot attend please email that to our Head Coach to attempt to deregister your swimmer so you do not incur the meet scratch penalty.
+If at any time, after the registration closes for each meet that and you know that you cannot attend please email your Coach to attempt to deregister your swimmer so you do not incur the meet scratch penalty.

 What to Bring to a Swim Meet: